mbeckh/cmake-utils/README.md

 -   [GitHub actions](#github-actions) for setting MSVC build environment and bootstrapping cmake-utils.

+-   [GitHub workflows](#github-workflows) for re-use of a fully configured CI, testing and linting pipeline.

 ## Usage
 -   Set environment CMake variable `BUILD_ROOT` to the path of an output folder.
 A subfolder will be created therein for every project.